21 towns and cities of Liguria for an unforgettable holiday

 There are very famous places that you can visit in a day.
 The are also more hidden and interesting corners that you will take days to discover.

-So, what are the 21 best Italian Riviera towns for amazing holidays?
+So, what are the cities of Liguria ideal for your holidays?

-I finally decided to create a mini-guide to help travelers explore Italian Riviera in order not to miss the best of this region.
+If you’re asking yourself this question you’re in the right place!
+I finally decided to create a mini-guide to help travelers explore Liguria in order not to miss the best that this region can give.

-With this guide you will know exactly which are the places of Italian Riviera that deserve to be included in your travel itinerary and, at the end of the article, you will be able to have a clear idea of all that Italian Riviera has to offer and all the fantastic 22 City of Italian Riviera for unforgettable holidays.
+With this guide you will know exactly which are the places of Liguria that deserve to be included in your travel itinerary and, when you have finished the article, you will be able to have a complete picture of all that Liguria has to offer and all the fantastic 22 City of Liguria for an unforgettable holiday.

 Riviera di Ponente

-Bordighera is a city of Italian Riviera Ponente not to be missed: beautiful and elegant Bordighera is also known as Perla del Ponente Ligure and it is the city of palms.
+Bordighera is a city of Liguria Ponente not to be missed: beautiful and elegant Bordighera is also known as Perla del Ponente Ligure.

-Its strategic location, just 20 minutes from Nice airport, makes it the perfect destination to spend a week or two discovering the western Italian Riviera and Côte d’Azur.
+Its strategic location, just 20 minutes from Nice airport, makes it the perfect destination to spend a week or two discovering the western Ligurian and Côte d’azur.

-Bordighera offers a lot to its visitors: spotless Sea, excellent restaurants of every price range but especially the breathtaking sunsets during the in winter.
+Bordighera offers a lot to its visitors: spotless Sea, excellent restaurants of every price range but especially the breathtaking sunsets especially in winter.

-Once visited it is easy to understand why it is said that the famous artist Claude Monet, who lived in this Italian Riviera city, fell madly in love!
+Once visited it is easy to understand why it is said that the famous artist Claude Monet, who lived in this city, fell madly in love with it!

 Besides the naturalistic shows, another thing not to be missed is the extraordinary hinterland with medieval villages, perfect for lovers of history, art and culture.

-In the hinterland of Bordighera, between the mountains, Italian Rivieran rises an ancient principality.
-Seborga is a unique place to breathe an atmosphere of yesterdays, a real little world with its traditions, its prince and even a coin of its own.
+In the hinterland of Bordighera, between the Ligurian mountains there is an ancient principality.
+Seborga is a unique place to breathe an atmosphere of other times, a real little world with its traditions, its own prince and even its own coin.

 Its historical center is rich in history and churches that represent real small architectural jewels such as the parish church of St. Martin and its splendid baroque façade.